barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 More details about the implementation can be found in the paper [Aggregated Residual Transformations for Deep Neural Networks](https://arxiv.org/pdf/1611.05431.pdf)

-##### 4. DenseNet
+### 6. DenseNet
 DenseNet is the latest Deep Learning architecture published by _Gao Huang and al._.
-From their point of view, the degradation in error rate when the network become deeper comes from the fact that the information from input vanishes while passing the layers.
+From their point of view, the degradation in error rate when the network becomes deeper comes from the fact that the information from input vanishes while passing the layers.
 So we consider that the shortcut in the residual blocks from ResNet is one way to  maintain the information from the input till the end of the network.